-Alonso’s reign ushered in three generations of artistic excellence.
-His commissions ranged from bronze portrait medals by Pisanello to the classicist triumphal arch entryway of the Castel Nuovo featuring sculptures by Francesco Laurana and others to the now-lost paintings in his collection by Netherlandish artists January van Eyck and Rogier van der Weyden.
+Alfonso’s reign ushered in three generations of artistic excellence.
+His commissions ranged from bronze portrait medals by Pisanello to the classicizing triumphal arch entryway of the Castel Nuovo featuring sculptures by Francesco Laurana and others to the now-lost paintings in his collection by Netherlandish artists January van Eyck and Rogier van der Weyden.

 Join Sophia D’Addio, a lecturer in art history at Columbia University, in an exploration of paintings, sculptures, medals, and architecture commissioned by the Aragonese rulers of Naples, which remain among the treasures created in southern Italy during the 15th century.

 World Art History Certificate elective: Earn 1/2 credit*

 - If you register multiple individuals, you will be asked to supply individual names and email addresses so they can receive a Zoom link email.
 Please note that if there is a change in program schedule or a cancellation, we will notify you via email, and it will be your responsibility to notify other registrants in your group.

 - Unless otherwise noted, registration for streaming programs typically closes two hours prior to the start time on the date of the program.

 - Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.